Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Memory-Modified Dynamical Exponent

 The memory correction $\Delta z = \gamma_K\tau_K^{\theta_0-1}\Gamma(\theta_0)$ is (i)~monotone \emph{increasing} in $\tau_K$ when $\theta_0>1$ and monotone \emph{decreasing} when $0<\theta_0<1$, so the direction of memory-induced slowing depends on the bare autocorrelation exponent; (ii)~analytically tunable, making $\zTF$ a continuously adjustable parameter; and (iii)~of sign fixed by $\gamma_K$: for $\gamma_K>0$ (dissipative memory) $\Delta z>0$ and memory enhances critical slowing, while for $\gamma_K<0$ (anti-persistent memory) $\Delta z<0$ and memory accelerates dynamics. \end{resultbox}

 For $\theta_0>1$, in the limit $\tau_K\to0$ (memoryless), $\Delta z\to0$, and the standard exponent is recovered.
-When $\tau_K\to\infty$ (persistent memory) we have $\Delta z\to\infty$, and the system exhibits complete dynamical arrest, characteristic of \emph{glassy behavior}.
-For $0<\theta_0<1$ the limits are reversed (long memory suppresses the dynamical correction and short memory amplifies it).
+When $\tau_K\to\infty$, $\Delta z$ grows without bound \emph{within the ansatz}.
+This limit lies outside the small-correction regime in which Eq.~\eqref{eq:z} is controlled, and we do not interpret it as a genuine arrest transition.
+For $0<\theta_0<1$ the limits are reversed (long memory suppresses the dynamical correction while short memory amplifies it).

+The bare exponent $z_0^{(0)}$ and the critical autocorrelation exponent $\theta_0$ are not free parameters, as they are both determined by the dynamical universality class and the spatial dimension~\cite{zinn_justin2002}.
+For non-conserved relaxational dynamics $z_0^{(0)} = 2$ at mean field, so if a conservation law constrains the critical mode, $z_0^{(0)} = 4$.
+The appropriate value for the formation sector depends on whether the formation norm conservation law [Sec.~3 of~\cite{salazar2026}] projects onto the critical mode, a question deferred to future work.
+The only genuinely model-dependent quantities in Eq.~\eqref{eq:z} are the memory coupling $\gamma_K$ and the memory timescale $\tau_K$, which characterize the memory kernel and must be measured or specified for a given system.